WillACosta/philosophy_quotes/README.md

 In this project you'll find:

 - User Interface built with Constraint Layout
-- MVVM and SOLID concepts
+- Clean - MVVM and SOLID concepts
-- Local data store with Shared Preferences
+- User preferences data store with Shared Preferences
-- Dark and Light Mode
+- Save favorites quotes in local database with ROOM
+- Dependency Injection with Koin
 - HTTP Requests with Retrofit
 - JSON Serialization with Gson
 - Usage of [Stoic Quotes API](https://stoicquotesapi.com/)